Riverscapes/riverscapes-docs-site/docs/initiatives/us-watersheds-conus-runs.md

 The features from the HUC10 layer in each were merged into one new layer.

-This merged layer had 17,999 features and 17 fields.
+This merged layer has 17,999 features and 19 fields including the geometry.
 The coordinate reference system is EPSG:4269 which has units of degrees.

+### Cleaning: Duplicate Removal

+There were some 1008 watersheds with completely duplicated records in the source.
+That is all fields were identical other than the fid.
+These were removed.

+Some watersheds overlap.
+For example, in Vermont the `0430` VPU has areas that overlap with 0415 VPU.
+As all 0415 HUCs are duplicated and neither the [National Release 2](#national-release-2), nor our previous Riverscapes model runs include `0415` we removed it entirely.

+Some watersheds were found in two VPUs: the geopackage for VPU `0804` includes watersheds from the `1111` and `1114` VPUs.
+The records from the 0804 geopackage were removed from our final layer.

+Some (9 HUC IDs) were found to have duplicate records with insignificant differences between them: for some only the LoadDate differed, for others it was a rounding error difference in AreaSqKm.
+We kept the record with the earlier load date and the cleaner AreaSqKm.

+One HUC10, `0414030204`, a frontal-type HU, had two records each corresponding to a separate but adjacent polygon.
+These were merged into one multi-polygon record consistent with other frontal HUs.

+After this cleaning we had 16,113 HUC10s.

 ### Watershed types filter

-Generally we include only these watershed types:
+For our analysis, generally we include only these watershed types:

 * Standard
 * Closed